wpswings/woo-gift-cards-lite/readme.md

 * **1) Gift Cards Reports:** With this WooCommerce gift cards plugin, you can easily keep track of every gift card you sell using Gift Card Reports.
 You can monitor details like the purchase date, gift card amount, remaining balance, sender and receiver names, expiry date, and more.
 This helps you plan your coupon sales more effectively.

-* **2) Check Gift Card Balance:** With Gift Card for WooCommerce plugin users can conveniently check their gift card balance.
+* **2) Check Gift Card Balance:** With Gift Cards for WooCommerce plugin users can conveniently check their gift card balance.
 By simply entering their recipient address and coupon code, they will instantly be provided with the exact amount on their gift card.

 * **3) Gifting Portal:** With Gift Cards for WooCommerce plugin you get access to the WP Swings Gifting Portal which allows you to redeem gift coupons and vouchers in online & retail stores.